jeteve/mokapot/README.md

 # Features

-- Percolator first design
+- Percolator first design.

-- Performance and correctness focused.
+- Performance focused.

-- Support for any boolean queries.
+- Support for any nested boolean queries, including negations.

 - Support for prefix matching.

-- Support for number comparison queries (coming up)

 # Non-features

 - Full text search.
-This does not contain any document body tokenizing.
+For instance this does not contain any document body tokenizing.

 # Example